 “Attitude is a little thing that makes a big difference between volleyball success and volleyball failure.” – Felicity Luckey

-Give 100%.
-This is your opportunity to earn a spot on the team – give it your all!
+- Give 100%.
+This is your opportunity to earn a spot on a team – give it your all!

 - Get involved.
 If the coach is looking for a volunteer, step up!

 - Be in your best shape.
 There is a lot of summer conditioning information specific to volleyball online – find one you like and follow it if you haven’t already.

 - Be confident…not arrogant.
 Don’t aspire to be the best ON the team – be the best FOR the team.

 “Do nothing out of selfish ambition or vain conceit.
 Rather, in humility value others above yourselves.”

 - Be respectful.
 Respect the coaches, parents, administrators and other athletes.
 We hold ourselves to a higher standard and you should as well.
 You’re worth it!